-Use public transit - CTA, Metra and Campus Shuttles Invalid Input
+Use public transit - such as the CTA, Metra, and Campus Shuttles Invalid Input

 Use a bicycle (or walk) to and around campus Invalid Input

-Consider car-pooling or car sharing with Igo or Zipcar Invalid Input
+Consider carpooling or carsharing with Zipcar or Enterprise CarShare Invalid Input

-Get involved in an environmentally focused student (organization) Invalid Input
+Get involved in environmentally-focused organizations and events Invalid Input

-Get involved with my Eco Rep or an office Green Team Invalid Input
+Get involved with my Eco Rep or office Green Team Invalid Input

 Find out who the

-is in your office or residence hall/college/greek house and see what you can do to support efforts in your hall/department/college/house.
-Don’t have an Eco Rep?
-Contact the
+is in your office or residence hall/college/greek house and see what you can do to support their efforts.
+Office Green Teams are created through the

 Office of Sustainability

 Consider the impact of your purchases, choose the greenest option Invalid Input